-Driver and passengers are required to wear face covering in accordance with the Public Health Guidance Regarding COVID-19 for Phased Reopening of Pre-K to 12 Schools and Updated Order of the Secretary of the Pennsylvania Department of Health Requiring Universal Face Coverings
+Driver and passengers are required to wear face covering in accordance with the Order of the Secretary of the PA

+Department of Health Requiring Universal Face Coverings.

 Load the bus by filling seats from back to front to limit students walking past students to find a seat.